 Were you the victim of a paper mill accident that left you with moderate to severe injuries?
 Did you lose a loved one at the paper mill after a workplace accident occurred?

 At Rosenfeld Injury Lawyers, LLC, our personal injury lawyers represent injured accident victims harmed at paper mills nationwide.
-Call our paper mill accident lawyers at (888) 424-5757 (toll-free phone call) or use the contact form today to schedule a free consultation for immediate legal advice.
+Talk to a paper mill accident lawyer at (888) 424-5757 (toll-free phone call) or use the contact form today to schedule a free consultation for immediate legal advice.

 Many paper mill workers have suffered mesothelioma or another occupational disease in recent years after being exposed to asbestos (fibrous silicate minerals) in their workplace.